fivethreeo/django-shop-categories/README.rst

 Extending
 -------------

-In your own app make a models with __init__.py and a category.py dir, like so:
+In your own app make a models dir with __init__.py and a category.py dir, like so:

 ::